,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Uma Tandava?
+What is Uma or Gauri Tandava?

-What practice is associated with Uma Tandava?
+What short contemplation practice is inspired by Uma Tandava?